jannajoceli/collective-image-lab/README.md

 - **Hue:** up to 500.
 - **Similarity:** exact t-SNE up to 250.
 Above that, the interface explains that the quadratic calculation is too heavy and asks users to use Hue.
+- **Content:** same limit as Similarity (250), since it also runs exact t-SNE.
+  The first use in a session also needs a network connection, to download the small pretrained model that reads each image's content.
 - **Lab uploads:** multiple selected files or a selected/dropped folder, up to 500 images on one canvas.